 Funding: This work was not funded

 This work has not been submitted elsewhere.

+Responses to comments:

+The authors could explore the moral reasons for the 'black paradox' they have described.
+The exploration could be at two levels:

+To what extent the stigma and hate against hcw/doctors reflect their routine negative, authoritarian and commercial experience of doctors and to what extent the fear of infection is responsible.

-T: The explanation for the comment has been provided in the second paragraph of the manuscript.
+Response: The explanation for the comment has been provided in the second paragraph of the manuscript.

 To what extent this is due to the government which demands ritual 'thanksgiving' to doctors/HCW but fails to educate the people scientifically about the epidemic.